 International tenders, according to clearly defined qualification requirements

-To reach our goals we cooperate with the Equal Opportunities Department of the University of Bremen.
+To reach our goals we cooperated with the Equal Opportunities Department of the University of Bremen.

 Compatibility of Work and Family:

-The CRC 1232 aims to support employees with family responsibilities.
-Thus, a climate of acceptance for a changing and expanding family model is created.
-For example, standard working hours can be deviated from if the family situation requires it.
-For employees with small children, childcare is provided on request at conferences and meetings or the partner can travel with them.
+The CRC 1232 aimed to support employees with family responsibilities.
+Thus, a climate of acceptance for a changing and expanding family model was created.
+For example, standard working hours could have been deviated from if the family situation requires it.
+For employees with small children, childcare was provided on request at conferences and meetings or the partner can travel with them.

 Prof. Dr-Ing.
-Lutz Mädler is responsible for gender equality measures of CRC 1232.
+Lutz Mädler was responsible for gender equality measures of CRC 1232.